shmileee/terraform-k8s-gce/README.md

 ## GCloud account

-To interact with your GCloud API service account is used.
+To interact with GCloud API service account is used.
 The `gce_creds.json` is your service account key file.
 You can find more information on how to setup a service account [here](https://cloud.google.com/video-intelligence/docs/common/auth#set_up_a_service_account).

 ## Terraform topology